Battle of the Epic Battles: GoT vs LotR

 Now… the Nitty Gritty

 What was up with the visual quality of Game of Thrones?
 There were so many strange gradient issues in the dark hues of the scenes, and the only explanation I can come up with for that is video compression.
 I didn’t realize that video was compressed for broadcast but maybe it is, because I was watching it live on HBO on cable and saw these issues… I do know that video needs to be compressed for streaming, and that’s why we get these effects sometimes.
-But for this episode of Game of Thrones, which was purposely dark and full of terrors, the low quality gradients were extremely distracting and looked like crap.
+But for this episode of Game of Thrones - which was purposely dark and full of terrors - the deep black hues were rendered as low quality gradients, were extremely distracting, and looked like crap.
 Meanwhile, Peter Jackson’s Lord of the Rings has unbelievably amazing cinematography.
 Instead of CGI, they used real people (didn’t they employ all of New Zealand to shoot those films??) and basically choreographed a war to make it look as real as possible.
 The Uruk-Hai orcs all had latex and makeup effects to turn them into monsters, rather than computer effects.
 I think this makes a HUGE difference in the quality of a film.
 It also helps that I watch LotR on DVD.
 But even YouTube rips of LotR still look beautiful to me…

 Sooo what’s the answer?
 I’m going to name THE BATTLE OF HELM’S DEEP THE EPIC BATTLE WINNER because you can actually SEE everything that you’re supposed to see, without needing a 4KTV or a Blu Ray player or fiddling with display settings for ten minutes!
 But ‘The Long Night’ was an epic battle, for sure.
 I can’t wait to see how the Game of Thrones ends.
 Hopefully not with an overly long bedroom romp like at the end of Peter Jackson’s Lord of the Rings series lol!